lalawue/mooncake/docs/language.md

 ```

-you can inherit class, and use 'self' in instance method
+you can inherit class, and use `self` in instance method

 ```swift
 class Bird : Animal {